According to the designer, this theme park-style "attraction" can only be used once: the last time.

 How does the roller coaster of (sweet?)
 Death work

-“You can only ride this roller coaster once,” says the designer.
+"You can only ride this roller coaster once," says the designer.
 And I believe you.
-“The concept is designed to accommodate up to 24 passengers.
-Once everyone is aboard there is a slow ascent to the top, which is 155 meters (510 feet) high. " Practically that of a skyscraper, even quite tall.
+"The concept is meant to accommodate up to 24 passengers.
+Once everyone is on board there is a slow ascent to the top, which is 155 meters (510 feet) high."
+Practically that of a skyscraper, even quite tall.

 Once at the top, the Euthanasia Roller Coaster gives everyone a chance to stop and safely return.
-All those who press the button to start start the race ”.
+Everyone who pushes the button to start starts the race. "